What is STP? The Importance of Customer Segmentation and STP Marketing

 Then, your business needs to work out your product’s USP, essentially to figure out the position of the product.
 This will put it on a different plane than the competition.

 Next, you need to identify the problems of your customer segments, and how your product or service solves that pain point.
 This formula will lead you to create a value proposition for your product.
 All this means you have scientifically identified which likely customers in which market are ready to buy your product.
-And after that, you can also now instruct your marketing division to develop a targeted messaging campaign.
+After that, you can also now instruct your marketing division to develop a targeted messaging campaign.